billsboard/CodeUtils/README.md

 ```

 If you are unable to procure such keys, simply create an empty keys.txt.
-The bot will still run, but API features may not work
+The bot will still run, but API features will not work.